Daniël Maritz | 15 June 2020 | 8 min read

 The reason why I deem this important is because many Christians who disagree with each other about non-essential doctrines sometimes call each other heretics which causes more disunity among Christians.
 In a time of great controversy among the Lutherans however, Philip Schaff observes that “It was during the fiercest dogmatic controversies and the horrors of the Thirty Years’ War, that a prophetic voice whispered to future generations the watchword of Christian peacemakers, which was unheeded in a century of intolerance, and forgotten in a century of indifference, but resounds with increased force in a century of revival and re-union: ‘IN ESSENTIALS UNITY, IN NON-ESSENTIALS LIBERTY, IN ALL THINGS CHARITY'” (Philip Schaff, History of the Christian Church, Vol. 7 [Grand Rapids: WM.
 B. Eerdmans Publishing Company], 650).
 This phrase is attributed to Rupertus Meldenius (1582-1651).
 It is important to note that this phrase does not deem non-essential matters as unimportant, of course.

 Harold O.J.
 Brown, Heresies: Heresy and Orthodoxy in the History of the Church (Peabody: Hendrickson Publishers), 2.
-Also see 1 Cor.
-11:9 and Gal.
-5:20.
+Also see 1 Corinthians 11:9 and Galatians 5:20.

 Ibid., p.
 2-3.